 Find a Real Estate Agent

 A preapproval letter from a lender shows the seller that you have tentative approval for mortgage funding up to a certain amount.
-While preapprovals aren’t required for HomePath properties, they can put you in a better position to close quickly, and also enable you to browse homes directly in your price range.
+While preapprovals aren’t required for HomePath properties, they can put you in a better position to close quickly and enable you to browse homes directly in your price range.

 Browse HomePath Properties